-- 7.5.2.6 Table 7-9 defines the sequence of test phases, and their associated IO profile for this test. - 7.5.2.7 Each IO stream shall issue a sequence of IO requests matching the IO profile defined for the current test phase inTable 7-9. - 7.5.2.8 The ACTIVE TEST is composed of a set of test phases, which shall be executed as an uninterrupted sequence, in the order presented in Table 7-9. - 7.5.2.9 Within the ACTIVE TEST, each test phase shall begin when the first request from its IO streams is issued by the benchmark driver.
+- 7.5.2.5 The TEST SPONSOR shall ensure that all STORAGE DEVICES that comprise the FORMATTED CAPACITY are accessed at some time during the ACTIVE TEST. - 7.5.2.6 Table 16 defines the sequence of test phases, and their associated IO profile for this test. - 7.5.2.7 Each IO stream shall issue a sequence of IO requests matching the IO profile defined for the current test phase in Table 16. - 7.5.2.8 The ACTIVE TEST is composed of a set of test phases, which shall be executed as an uninterrupted sequence, in the order presented in Table 16. - 7.5.2.9 Within the ACTIVE TEST, each test phase shall begin when the first request from its IO streams is issued by the benchmark driver. - 7.5.2.10 Within the ACTIVE TEST, each test phase shall last for a minimum of 40 minutes comprised of a minimum of 10 minutes to establish stability (see 7.3.14) and a 30 minute measurement interval.
+The test sponsor shall use the final 30 minutes of the phase as the MEASUREMENT INTERVAL for the purposes of calculating the AVERAGE POWER and OPERATIONS RATE for that phase.